$750K Drug Bust For Meth And Heroin By IMPD

-Indianapolis Metropolitan Police Department has been on a month long investigation that finally resulted in the bust of a career this past Tuesday.
+Indianapolis Metropolitan Police Department has been on a month-long investigation that finally resulted in the bust of a career this past Tuesday.
 Search warrants had been served in two separate locations.
 Lieutenant Scott Hessong of the Southwest District told USA Today reporters that officers within his district as well as the Southeastern District began the initial investigation around March.
-The search warrants, which had been issued in both districts, lead officers to confiscating $44,000 in cash, eight guns, 45 pounds of suspected heroin, as well as crystal methamphetamine and black tar heroin with a street value of $750,000.
+The search warrants, which had been issued in both districts, led officers to confiscating $44,000 in cash, eight guns, 45 pounds of suspected heroin, as well as crystal methamphetamine and black tar heroin with a street value of $750,000.

 The four who were arrested are thought to have been involved with trafficking on the southwest and southeaster districts; the department has not released the identity of those in connection to the investigation.
 Deputy Chief Chad Knecht of the Indianapolis Metropolitan Police Department spoke to journalists as to the scale and significance of this particular bust as he surveyed the table where officers were displaying 11 bags of suspected drugs, guns, and stacks of money.
 He credited the uniformed beat officers who used their extensive knowledge of the community to investigate the case and command such results.